Beginner Bodyweight Workout – Introduction

 - Bend your arms and lower your chest down to the floor.

 - Keep going until you cannot do another rep with good form.

 - If full push-ups are too challenging, bend your legs and rest on your knees.

-4. Prone-Iso Abs aka Planks
+#4.
+Prone-Iso Abs aka Planks

 Planks work your core, which is the collective term for the muscles that make up your midsection.

 How to do it:

 - Lie on your front and rest on your elbows, so your forearms are extended out in front of you.

-- With your legs straight, lift your hips off the floor, so your body is straight, and your weight rests on your elbows and toes only.
+- With your legs straight, lift your hips off the floor, so your body is in a straight line.

 - Maintain this position for as long as you can.

-5. Step-through lunges
+#5.
+Step-through lunges

-This leg exercise is a combination of forward and backward lunges.
-Like all types of lunges, it works your quadriceps, hamstrings, and glutes and is also useful for improving balance and coordination.
+Like all different variations of lunges, it works your quadriceps, hamstrings, and glutes and is also useful for improving balance and coordination.

 How to do it:

 - Take a big step forward, bend your rearmost knee, and lower it down to the floor.

-- Next, push off your front leg and step straight back into a rearward lunge.
-Bend your back leg and lower it down to the floor.
+- Next, push off your front leg and step straight back into a reverse lunge.

 - Then, rest a moment and do your next set on the other leg.

-6. Chair dips
+#6.
+Chair dips

 It can be hard on your shoulders, so don’t bend your arms too far if this exercise causes any joint discomfort.

 How to do it:

-- Bend your arms and descend until your elbows are bent to around 90-degrees.
+- Bend your arms and descend until your elbows are bent to around 90 degrees.

 - Push yourself back up and repeat.